Code-Institute-Submissions/dragonsden/README.md

 ### User Stories

-- Upon entering the website, I can immediately see a big hero image with at text label, telling me what what Dragon's Den Designs do.
+- Upon entering the website, I can immediately see images and text that communicates the purpose/services of the website.

 - I want to be able to easily locate the navigation bar, so that I can navigate directly to the content I wish to view.
 The links in the navigation bar are self explanatory.